zacksiri/zacksiri/README.md

 + Are we designing for the exception or designing for the majority of `users`?
 + Endpoint X is slow, `users` are complaining.
 How can we improve it's performance?

+When I'm in leadership roles.
+I tend to choose technology / methodology that enable developers to ship things fast without being bogged down by decisions that do not impact the users.
+For example I prefer:

++ Convention over Configuration
++ Opinionated Technologies
++ Great Defaults
++ Simple Implementations
+  + Single Responsibility Principles
+  + Occam's Razors way of Solution Design
++ Batteries included Frameworks
++ Well Tested Codebase
+  + Enable refactoring without fear

+I steer my team away from making decisions that do not impact the users.

 You can check out [my blog](https://www.zacksiri.com), to read more about my publications and thoughts.
 You can also check out my [linkedin](https://www.linkedin.com/in/zacksiri/) profile.
 I also make [youtube videos](https://www.youtube.com/codemynet) related to software development and engineering.

 ## My Skills